Soybean and Pulse Crop Agronomy and Cropping Systems

 - U of Manitoba

-Study and develop best management practices for soybean and pulse cropping systems through agronomic research, extension and training.
+Study and develop best management practices for soybean, dry bean and pea cropping systems through agronomic research, extension and training.

 M.Sc.
 Plant Science (Cropping Systems), Department of Plant Science, 2013, University of Manitoba